gabrielfalcao/lettuce/docs/intro/overview.rst

 Pyccuracy
 ~~~~~~~~~

-Pyccuracy_ is a BDD tool that works only for web browser tests.
+Pyccuracy_ is a BDD tool that works only for web browser
+tests.
+Pyccuracy also has totally different principles when compared
+with Cucumber, thus

 Hands on!
 =========